intelsdi-x/swan/experiments/optimal-core-allocation/README.md

 - load (x axis) - fraction of peak load expressed in QPS (Queries Per Second)
 - worker threads (y axis) - number of memcached worker threads (check memcached -t option for details).

-The experiment has been run with 10 load points and peak load set to 1.5 million QPS, and SLO set to 500 us.
+The experiment has been run with 10 load points, peak load set to 1.5 million QPS, and SLO set to 500 us.

 ### Table 1. normal run default latency SLO = 500us